Plyons614/Sbox-Documentation-/ufoSurvival.md

   - Second will have a major creek and terrain going through
  - 1 of the maps will be in a Suburban setting with a major street separating 2 different residential neighborhoods of 2-3 story houses.
 Houses blocked off to players so they have to run through the roads and backyards of the houses instead of inside them.
  - 1 of the maps will be based on an island with a mountain near the middle and beaches surround the outside with players also able to run through knee deep water.

+### Modifiers:
+- The main modifier chosen each round is the time setting between Dawn, Dusk, and Midnight
+- 6 other modifiers chosen every other round (Player can purchase another one to run 2)
+  - Major Fog
+  - Ground Invasion
+  - Cloaking Device
+  - Ice Floor
+  - Constant movement
+  -

 ### Customization:
 - 3 different UFO models